Carmentis/carmentis-docs-source/docs/how-to/deploy-operator.md

 #### Step 2: Create the token account for your organization

-To create the token account for your organisation, copy the *tagged* public key of your organisation and paste the key and number of desired tokens at the <DynamicLink target="exchange" env="testnet"/>.
+To create the token account for your organisation, copy the *tagged* public key of your organisation and paste the key and number of desired tokens at the <DynamicLink id="testnet:exchange"/>.
 Proceed to the payment.
 Once paid, tokens will be credited to your token account associated to the public key of your organization.